 NOTE 1—The HE STA can use the GAS protocol to transport an element that informs an AP about the type(s) of peer-to-peer operations that the HE STA supports.

 NOTE 21—The frames belong to the requested type of peer-to-peer operation indicated by the Service Specific Identifier field of the Quiet Time Period Response.
+The service specific identifier is randomly selected by the peer-to-peer operation.

 27.16.4.3 Procedure at the responder AP